 - a.
 Maintain and update the SGP which sets long-range goals and policies (generally twenty years), provides a means to evaluate and coordinate projects or proposals of State importance, sets goals and policies to be reflected in local comprehensive plans, and serves as a general background information source on various topics.
-While this is typically project-driven (current projects are individually listed below), it includes research and other background work that may be used future SGP projects or for amendments to existing SGP elements. - Rhode Island Historical Preservation Plan: The Rhode Island Historical Preservation & Cultural Heritage Commission (RIHP&HC) is required to prepare a statewide historic preservation plan in accordance with National Park Service requirements to ensure continuing state eligibility for federal funding.
-While RIHP&HC reaches out to an array of constituents in the preparation of this plan, many of the goals, policies, and strategies are "intended to guide the work of the Rhode Island Historical Preservation & Heritage Commission."
-The purpose of this task is to adapt the statewide historic preservation plan to provide an array of goals, policies, and strategies suitable to State agencies, including the RIDOT, municipal governments, the Narragansett Indian Tribe, and other entities interested in historical preservation.
-RIDSP staff will work with RIHP&HC staff to prepare a preliminary draft, properly formatted, that will be presented to the Technical Committee for review and comment.
-Staff will oversee the public hearing process and presentation to the State Planning Council for adoption as a State Guide Plan Element. - State Housing Plan: This task will develop a strategic housing plan that reflects a data-driven assessment of current and future housing needs throughout the state.
+While this is typically project-driven (current projects are individually listed below), it includes research and other background work that may be used future SGP projects or for amendments to existing SGP elements. - State Housing Plan: This task will develop a strategic housing plan that reflects a data-driven assessment of current and future housing needs throughout the state.
 The assessment will 1) analyze the gap between the statewide housing inventory and the state's current and projected housing needs for both rental and ownership over the next year, five years, and ten years; and 2) identify how housing needs vary by relevant demographic characteristics, including but not limited to income, age, familial status, disability status, and race.
 The new State Housing Plan will replace the existing State Housing Plan (2000) and Five-Year Strategic Housing Plan (2006). - b.
 Further the implementation of SGP strategies and actions.
-This may involve working with municipalities and other planning stakeholders such as Grow Smart Rhode Island, the Narragansett Bay Estuary Research Reserve Educational Program, and the RI Chapter of the American Planning Association as opportunities arise.
+This may involve working with municipalities and other planning stakeholders such as Grow Smart Rhode Island, the Narragansett Bay Estuary Research Reserve Educational Program, and the RI Chapter of the American Planning Association as opportunities arise. - c.

-c.
 Update the State Guide Plan Overview as needed.
 The State Guide Plan Overview provides a synopsis of the purpose of each SGP element along with a listing of the plan's goals and policies.